Please, visit our birth planning page as well

 __Ultrasound pictures, favorite scriptures

-__*baby’s outfit (for visitation through to final farewell/burial)
+__*baby’s outfits (for visitation through to final farewell/burial)

 __Toiletries: contact case, shampoo, toothbrush, deodorant, etc.